 Day, who just completed his MFA from Goldsmith’s, University of London, is bringing his passion for conceptual art to the business world.

-Even before the pandemic, STALKR was going to be a critical partner in creating the “lived-in look and feel reportage style,” Day says.
+Even pre-pandemic, STALKR was going to be a critical partner in creating the “lived-in look and feel reportage style.”

-In his view, STALKR is the best stock footage company because the company’s researchers comb the internet for content that other companies cannot find.
+In Day’s view, STALKR is the best stock footage company because the company’s researchers comb the internet for content that other companies cannot find.

 “I had worked with STALKR three years ago and know of their research ability,” he says.
 “The Nike spot has confirmed their quality for me, especially the detail in terms of the match cut.
 The syncing of the two images flowing from one to another—you know instantly that that took some time.
 You appreciate the time spent looking for the exact image, the exact emotion.”